bitfocus/companion-module-bmd-atem/README.md

 - Add action to go to next/previous still in media player

+- Add action to do relative changes to supersource boxes

 ### v2.5.1

 - Add presets for transition selection component